-9. Cost accounting information, such as the valuation of ending inventory, is shown on external financial statements.
+13. Cost accounting information, such as the valuation of ending inventory, is shown on external financial statements.

+14. Incremental cash flows are relevant for decision making.

+15. Incremental cash flows are the same as unavoidable cash flows.

+16. Relevant information for decisions can focus both on learning from the past and anticipating the future.

+17. The cost of your old automobile is relevant in the decision to purchase a new automobile.

+18. Business risk is the risk that business will be altered or interrupted in some way.

+19. Business risk should be monitored regularly

+20. Risk management can eliminate business risk

+21. Using prior year, historical information can eliminate business risk.

-10. Because accounting information is highly objective and quantitative in nature, it is not subject to uncertainties or management bias.
+22. Because accounting information is highly objective and quantitative in nature, it is not subject to management bias.

-11. Uncertainty and bias reduce decision quality.
+23. Biases reduce decision quality.

-12. Uncertainties cause decision makers to ignore weaknesses in a preferred course of action.

-13. Uncertainties and biases do not affect external financial reports, because they are based on objective standards.
+24. Biases do not affect external financial reports, because they are based on objective standards.

-14. Because we can never completely remove biases and uncertainty from decision making, higher quality decision processes are often imprecise.
+25. Because we can never completely remove biases and business risk from decision making, higher quality decision processes are often ineffective.

-15. Higher quality decisions result from higher quality information, reports, and decision making processes.
+26. Higher quality decisions result from higher quality information, reports, and decision making processes.